-- a A matter personal to a member of staff that is being considered by a meeting of the Personnel committee subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman Personnel Committee if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence Personnel Committee at its next meeting. - The chairman of the Personnel committee, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the proper officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Personnel Committee or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Personnel Committee - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Proper Officer relates to the chairman or vice-chairman of Personnel Committee, this shall be communicated to another member of [the personnel Committee which shall be reported back and progressed by resolution of Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order
+- a A matter personal to a member of staff that is being considered by a meeting of personnel committee] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the personnel committee or the Chair of the Council absence occasioned by illness or other reason and that person shall report such absence - The chair of the personnel committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff's job title.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the personnel committee or the Full Council, whichever is earlier. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of the personnel committee, the vice-chair of the personnel committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chair or vice-chair of the personnel committee] OR [the () sub-committee], this shall be communicated to another member of the personnel committee - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-19(f).